Physical grounds for causal perspectivalism: Thermodynamic constraints on sensors and actuators

-In our presentation there is no requirement for the sensors and actuators to be thermal systems: they are maintained in arbitrary non equilibrium steady states.
-Nonetheless a Jaryznski type equality holds (see \cite{Seifert2012}).
-We replace $k_BT$ with $E$ as a convenient unit of energy and the equality takes the form
+where $\beta^{-1} =k_BT$ and $\Delta F=\Delta E-\beta \Delta S$, with $E$ the average energy and $S$ the average entropy (in natural units) for each of the distributions $p_x,p_x'$.
+In our presentation there is no requirement for the sensors and actuators to be thermal systems: they are maintained in arbitrary non-equilibrium steady states.
+Nonetheless a Jaryznski type equality holds (see~\cite{Seifert2012}).

-For the choice of $\epsilon_f$ made here the change in free energy is simply the change in average internal energy as the average entropy does not change.
-For a sensor the free energy {\em increases} by $E$ and for an actuator the free energy {\em decreases} by $E$ when the control functions act.
-The relation in Eq.(\ref{ness-JE}) indicates that the world has done work {\em on a sensor} while an {\em actuator does} work on the world.

-Our treatment is entirely classical but can easily be extended to the quantum case.
-A model for quantum enhanced sensors and actuators is discussed in \cite{Kewming}.
-In that study an example is given for which the learning rate of a quantum enhanced agent in a noisy environment is significantly better than the corresponding classical version.

-Returning to the internal view, we note that we are not quite done yet.
-The agent needs to record a binary digit to label if a control pulse was present or not in some interval of internal time.
-In the case of a sensor this will write a record of sensation to memory.
-In the case of an actuator this will write a record of an action to memory.
-There needs to be a physical process, a switch, in the agent responding to the fluctuating energy states of the sensor/actuator and on the basis of time spent in the high/low energy state, record a $1$ if it is not in the expected steady state or otherwise record a $0$.

-It is easy enough to devise physical systems that integrates the random telegraph signal describing a particular stochastic history of sensors and actuators.
-The integrated signal can then be used to switch a memory.
-We will give an example for sensors.
-The actuator case is similar.
-For example, we could define a stochastic variable $Z(t)$ that satisfies the stochastic differential equation

-where $\kappa, A$ are positive constants and $dn(t)$ satisfies Eq. (\ref{sde-rts}), the random telegraph process corresponding to the continuous-time readout of the sensor/actuator state.
-In this example $Z(t)$ might be a voltage on a resistor driven by a current proportional to $dn/dt$ It then follows that for initial conditions pushed into the far past so that all transients have died out,